WD1CKS/706Face/docs/Pico Connections.md

 taking our power from ACC anyway, so using the FSKK line allows us to save an extra connection.

+Hopefully, we can use a PIO for FSK.

 | Connector Pin | Pico Pin | Comment           |
 |---------------|----------|-------------------|
 | 10 (FSKK)     | GPIOx    | FSK Keyer         |